slightknack/slightknack.dev/content/blog/zig-raylib.md

 ## Randomness and the bag

 One thing I wanted to get right was the `Bag`.
-I didn't want to allocate anything, but I wanted to the distribution of scrabble tiles to be correct.
+I didn't want to allocate anything, but I wanted the distribution of scrabble tiles to be correct.
 Well, the second part is easy, we just need a bag with each tile:

 ```zig
 /// don't ask